Pablo Longoria

 Pablo Fernández Longoria (born 9 June 1986) is a Spanish football executive.
-Since 26 February 2021, he has served as the president of Olympique de Marseille, succeeding Jacques-Henri Eyraud.
+He served as the president of Olympique de Marseille from 2021 to 2026.
+He is currently serving as the sporting director at River Plate in the Argentine Primera Division.

-Early life and career
+Early life

 Born in Oviedo, Pablo Longoria began at 12 to watch football matches every day as a hobby.
 A supporter of Sporting Gijón, he enjoys video games such as FIFA 2000 and Football Manager and gained from them a deep knowledge of players and tactical aspects of football.

-In 2005, he gained work experience with the agent Eugenio Botas who works most notably with the Spanish manager Marcelino.
+Career

+Impressed by the 18-year-old's deep knowledge and analytical skills on Longoria's own website SoccerOle.com, agent Eugenio Botas, who works most notably with the Spanish manager Marcelino, invited Pablo Longoria for what was supposed to be a weekend stay to analyze players.
+That collaboration stretched into a few months, and Longoria officially began his career in 2004–2005 working under Botas as an assistant and scout.

 Marcelino, as manager of Recreativo (from 2005 to 2007) then of Racing Santander (from 2007 to 2008), relied on the analysis of the young Longoria while building his team.

-Career

-Longoria began his career as a media consultant with Radio Marca after having been spotted by the journalist Axel Torres on the forum Soccerole.com, which he led.
+Longoria became a media consultant with Radio Marca after having been spotted by the journalist Axel Torres on the forum of Longoria's website, SoccerOle.com.
 At the same time, he began a career as a scout at the English club Newcastle United in November 2007.
 He didn't stay there very long however, before becoming head scout at Recreativo in February 2009.
 He later revealed that he wished to hire the Portuguese manager André Villas-Boas as head coach at the club.
 Villas-Boas signed instead with Académica de Coimbra.

 In December 2010, he became a scout at Atalanta, then in the Italian Serie B. After three years at the club, he joined Sassuolo in July 2013 as head scout, before joining Juventus in August 2015.
 Notably, he was responsible for the decision to sign the Uruguayan midfielder Rodrigo Bentancur.

 Longoria, who can speak six languages (Spanish, French, English, Italian, Portuguese and German), became sporting director of Valencia in February 2018.
 Famous for his work, he has said that he watches seven or eight matches of football most days.